System diagram

 Tilde Web Architecture

-Each user’s ~/public_html/ is served at https://atl.sh/~username/ via nginx.
+Each user’s~/public_html/ is served at https://atl.sh/~username/ via nginx.

-CGI scripts in public_html/ execute as the user’s UID via fcgiwrap with
+public_html/ execute as the user’s UID via fcgiwrap with

 suexec-style per-user wrappers.